-- (1) If ākonga withdraw or are withdrawn on their behalf (refer to 2.25) and believe they have been affected by exceptional circumstances (i.e., circumstances beyond their control), they may apply for exceptional circumstances consideration using the exceptional circumstances process. - (2) If ākonga are dissatisfied with the decision, they may appeal the decision as set out in the Ākonga Appeals Policy.
+- (1) If ākonga withdraw or are withdrawn on their behalf (refer to 2.25) and believe they have been affected by exceptional circumstances (i.e., circumstances beyond their control), they may apply for exceptional circumstances consideration using the business division exceptional circumstances process. - (2) Under the Ākonga Appeals Policy, if ākonga are dissatisfied with the decision, they may appeal the decision following business division appeals procedures.